 When walking into a space that needs organizing, the first question I ask my client is “what isn’t working here?”
 In this case, her answer was, “Everything!
 I am not sure what is in this closet and why.
 I can find some things that I need but every time I open the closet doors I can’t close them fast enough.
 I used to be organized but feel like the clutter has taken me over.”

-In order to create the organized space my client craved I resorted back to the same process I always use, which always works… How To Organize Any Space in 4 Easy Steps.
+In order to create the organized space my client craved I resorted back to the same process I always use, which always works… How To Organize Any Space in 4 Easy Steps (http://leaveit2lori NULL.wpengine NULL.com/how-to-organize-any-space-in-4-easy-steps/).
 We followed these simple steps and after 3 hours of sorting, purging and categorizing, we transformed the closet into an organized and functional space.

 Have a Plan…